Name change in Canada

-Your government-issued marriage certificate and government documents that prove your identity, Canadian citizenship and Ontario residency can be used to get a new driver’s licence and OHIP card.
+Your government-issued marriage certificate and government documents that prove your identity, Canadian citizenship, and Ontario residency can be used to get a new driver’s license and OHIP card.
 We can help you obtain marriage certificates or other documents you need.

-Your birth certificate stays the same -- only your pre-marital name appears on it.
-You can sign legal documents with your new last name or use it on official, government-issued documents.
-Your new driver's licence can be used to update bank accounts or other business documents.
+Your birth certificate stays the same and only your pre-marital name appears on it.
+You can sign legal documents with your new last name or use i on official, government-issued documents.
+Your new driver’s license can be used to update bank accounts or other business documents.

 Resuming Your Former Name

 You can resume your former surname if you divorce, your marriage is annulled or your spouse dies.
-Take your new driver’s licence, divorce papers or spouse’s death certificate and any documents you may have, such as a birth certificate with your former surname, to Service Ontario to get your driver's licence changed back.
+Take your new driver’s license, divorce papers, or spouse’s death certificate and any documents you may have, such as a birth certificate with your former surname, to Service Ontario to get your driver’s licence changed back.

-No fees apply, but you may have to pay for new photo ID or a driver's licence.
+No fees apply, but you may have to pay for a new photo ID or a driver’s license.